kevinma0/kevinma0.github.io/_project/S00-vignettes.md

 <iframe src="https://player.vimeo.com/video/242748906" width="100%" height="335" class="mt4 mt5-ns" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>
 </div>

 A couple of months ago, I was in Jane Law's cozy office.
 I had taken a great course with her a previous semester, and I wanted to let her to know how much I had enjoyed it.
-My days in Ithaca were numbered, and I felt the strange, urgent desire for closure in everything that I did.
+My days in Ithaca were numbered, and I needed the feeling of closure.

 "So, what do you want to do with your life?"
 She asks.